Velocidex/velociraptor-docs-old/pages/overview.rst

 * Full WMI support - Artifacts can express WMI queries and combine these with other queries (e.g. download files mentioned in the WMI results).
-* Velociraptor supports streaming even queries - data can be collected automatically from endpoints and stored on the server.
+* Velociraptor supports streaming event queries - data can be collected automatically from endpoints and stored on the server.
 For example all these may be streamed to the server: